CrashCortez/vitadock-vlc/README.md

 5 - Once everything is done restart your raspberry pi (system message will appear asking you to press reboot).

+or if you have a card with Raspbian Stretch updat and upgrade

+sudo apt-get update && sudo apt-get -y upgrade

+# Setup VLC for Vita Streaming

-6 - Settig up vlc for viedo streaming from the Vita
+1 - Settig up vlc for viedo streaming from the Vita

 # Using PC: